A Survey on Speech Large Language Models for Understanding: Datasests

 \subsection{Datasets for Perception and Shallow Cognition Tasks}

 Perception and shallow cognition tasks focus on extracting information from audio signals and performing intuitive understanding, without requiring deep semantic reasoning.
-Tasks such as Automatic Speech Recognition (ASR), speaker diarization, and keyword spotting are examples of perception tasks, while emotion recognition and speech translation are considered shallow cognition tasks.
+Tasks such as Automatic Speech Recognition (ASR), Speaker Diarization (SD), and Keyword Spotting (KWS) are examples of perception tasks, while emotion recognition and speech translation are considered shallow cognition tasks.
 These types of tasks correspond to traditional single-task datasets that predate the era of LLMs.
 A significant portion of the datasets used to train Speech LLMs consists of audio-text pairs, which are readily available from many traditional single-task datasets.
 In addition to these audio-text pairs, tasks like speaker diarization and keyword spotting often include additional metadata, such as timestamps and speaker labels, to enhance task performance.
 Rather than being limited to single-task datasets, multi-task datasets with rich metadata are also widely used, enabling training across multiple tasks.
-The AMI Meeting Corpus is a representative example of such datasets, which can be used for a variety of tasks as shown in \cite{carletta2005ami, Yu2022M2MeT,Yu2022Summary, fu2021aishell}.These datasets have become foundational in speech understanding due to their early development and wide availability.
+The AMI Meeting Corpus is a representative example of such datasets, which can be used for a variety of tasks as shown in \cite{carletta2005ami, Yu2022M2MeT,Yu2022Summary, fu2021aishell}.
+These datasets have become foundational in speech understanding due to their early development and wide availability.
 In addition to being used for pre-training Speech LLMs, these datasets can also serve as direct resources for downstream tasks, facilitating the fine-tuning of Speech LLMs.

-Table~\ref{table:dataset} categorizes datasets associated with perception and shallow cognition tasks, including ASR, speaker analysis, keyword spotting, emotion classification, and speech translation.
+Table~\ref{table:dataset} categorizes datasets associated with perception and shallow cognition tasks, including ASR, speaker analysis, KWS, emotion classification, and speech translation.
 This categorization highlights the diversity of task types, language coverage, and dataset scale, reflecting the fundamental role of these resources in the broader field of speech understanding.